Golf Tutorials

 2. Smash Factor: The Efficiency of Contact

-Speed is useless if you don’t applying it to the ball correctly.
+Speed is useless if you don’t apply it to the ball correctly.
 This is where "smash factor" comes in.
 Smash factor is a simple ratio: Ball Speed ÷ Club-Head Speed.

 A perfect smash factor is 1.50.
 This means you’ve transferred the maximum possible energy from the clubface to the ball.
 Hitting the ball on the "sweet spot" is paramount here.